robertpp/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 - Nesting Auto attendants and Call queues without a resource account isn't currently supported for [Authorized users](aa-cq-authorized-users-plan.md) in Queues App.
 If you nest an Auto attendant or Call queue without a resource account, authorized users can't edit the auto attendant or call queue.
 - Queues app is available in all regions where Teams Phone is supported.
 For more information, see [Country/region availability for Teams Phone](calling-plan-overview.md).
 - Queues app is currently only available in public clouds, including GCC.
 - For the best experience in Queues app, we advise having no more than 100 call queues assigned per user.
+There is a hard limit of 200 call queues assigned per user.
 - There's a limit of 200 agents per call queue.
 For more information, please see [Create a Call queue in Microsoft Teams](create-a-phone-system-call-queue.md).

 To learn more about Call queues and Auto attendants, see [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md).